 On April 29th 2013, the Federal Ministry of Education and Research (BMBF) presented a National Roadmap for Research Infrastructures (RI) in Germany (Roadmap für Forschungsinfrastrukturen).
 The launching of the new strategy is meant to support and guide political decisions in terms of research infrastructures (i.e. for instance large scale research infrastructures of national / European importance, comprehensive experiments, etc.).
 It is assumed to be an impetus towards joint planning of research infrastructures (at Federal and Länder level in Germany, but as well with regard to large scale RI development in the EU). <link>

 German ERA position paper 2013

-In its communication on "A Reinforced European Research Area Partnership for Excellence and Growth", released in July 2012, the European Commission submitted proposals for further development of the corresponding process.
-In February 2013, the German Federal Government replied by means of a corresponding Position Paper.
+In its communication on 'A Reinforced European Research Area Partnership for Excellence and Growth', released in 07/2012, the European Commission submitted proposals for further development of the corresponding process.
+In February 2013, the German Federal Government replied by means of a corresponding Position Paper <link>.
 Thus, the German government argues against a series of EC suggestions related to ERA-priority III (e.g. introducing a special "industry PhD", an accreditation mechanism for human resources management, and also the requirement of publishing all vacancies on EURAXESS in English).
 Moreover, it points to the general need of flexibility and in this regard recalls the importance of subsidiarity (esp. with regard to ERA-priority II, IV, and V).
-No urgent need for (own) action is seen with regard to priority I. Finally, the German government also commented on the ERA monitoring mechanism (EMM). <link>
+No urgent need for (own) action is seen with respect to priority I. Finally, the German government also commented on the ERA monitoring mechanism (EMM).

 High-Tech Strategy 2020